 - 72% of satisfied consumers will share a positive experience with 6 or more people (thinkJar)

-Now that we’ve explained why modern-day companies need to focus on making the shopping experience as easy, personal, and relevant as possible, it’s time to show a few ways to improve customer experience without breaking the bank.
+Now that we’ve explained why modern-day companies need to focus on making the shopping experience as easy, personal, and relevant as possible, it’s time to show 7 simple ways you can improve customer experience without breaking the bank.

 Cornerstones of successful CX strategy